chcly/MockVM/Codes.md

     ldp sp, 8
 ```

+*If V is used, then the maximum value is truncated at 255.*

 ## Data access

 ### adrp R0, ADDR

-Loads the memory address found at ADDR and puts it into R0.
++ Loads the memory address found at ADDR and puts it into R0.

 ```asm
     adrp x0, string